Jack Hides: 1935 expedition

 In 1935 he was chosen by Lieutenant-Governor Hubert Murray to lead an expedition into the unexplored Great Papuan Plateau between the Strickland and Purari Rivers, with Louis James O'Malley as his second-in-command, along with 10 police and 28 carriers.
 It was the last major exploratory mission in the territory without radio or aerial support.
 They left Daru, on the south coast, by water on 1 January, followed the Strickland River and then its tributary the Rentoul River by canoe, leaving their boats about five miles below the confluence of the eastern and western branches of the river.
 From there they continued by foot along the south side of the river, travelling several days without seeing any people or signs of habitation.
 Then they camped at the confluence of the Sioa and Rentoul river, in view of three longhouses on the opposite side of the valley, and their inhabitants, who seemed to take no notice of the explorers.
 The next morning, Hides was threatened by a party of natives who had crossed the river in the night.

-He was able to escape, but continued to meet unfriendly natives, and was forced to fight in total at least nine skirmishes during the patrol, and shot at least 32 tribesmen – often in defence, sometimes due to misinterpretations (see below).
-He received some criticism for the bloodshed, especially after another patrol was launched in the same area the next year (led by Ivan Champion and C.J.
+Hides was able to escape, but continued to meet unfriendly natives, and was forced to fight in total at least nine skirmishes during the patrol, and shot at least 32 tribesmen – often in defence, sometimes due to misinterpretations (see below).
+An inquiry into the patrol was rapidly carried out by Kikori resident magistrate Dickie Humphries, largely vindicating the killings as necessary for self-defence.
+Hides received some criticism for the bloodshed, especially after another patrol was launched in the same area the next year (led by Ivan Champion and C.J.
 Adamson) with no resulting deaths, but he nonetheless was praised by Hubert Murray, who called his patrol "the most difficult and dangerous" ever carried out in Papua.
 When he appeared in Sydney in August, he proved himself an articulate speaker and received considerable attention.